-This qualification offers a unique opportunity for students to develop their knowledge and extend their skills within food preparation.
+This qualification offers a unique opportunity for students to develop their knowledge and extend their skills within food preparation and the Hospitality industry.
 It has been designed to support students to develop their knowledge, understanding and practical food preparation skills.
 Students will develop an array of culinary techniques, as well as knowledge of food traditions and kitchen safety.